triggermesh/docs/docs/targets/awseventbridge.md

 ![Adding an AWS EventBridge target](../images/awseventbridge-target/create-bridge-1.png)

-In the Target creation form, give a name to the event Target and add the following information:
+In the Target creation form, provide a name for the event Target and add the following information:

-* [AWS account ID][aws-acc-id]: defines the AWS account in which the TriggerMesh partner event source is to be created.
+- [AWS account ID][aws-acc-id]: defines the AWS account in which the TriggerMesh partner event source is to be created.
-* [AWS region][aws-regions]: defines the AWS region in which the TriggerMesh partner event source is to be created.
+- [AWS region][aws-regions]: defines the AWS region in which the TriggerMesh partner event source is to be created.

 ![AWS EventBridge target form](../images/awseventbridge-target/create-bridge-2.png)